charles-loehle/Random-Pain-Relief-Exercise-Generator/README.md

 This project was created with Reactjs and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## A Random Pain Relie Exercise Generator
+## A Random Pain Relief Exercise Generator

 Back pain?
 Try it out!
 Click the button for a random exercise with instructions and helpful pictures.